Color psychology: Art therapy

 Art therapy is a separate but related field of applied psychology.
-It comes from psychoanalytic theories in the 1970s that argued that some of our emotions and experiences cannot just be expressed in words, but in images and colors.
+It comes from psychoanalytic theories in the 1970s that argued that some of our emotions and experiences cannot be expressed in words alone, but in images and colors.
 One intersection where color psychology could be of use to art therapists is in evaluating what certain colors mean to clients when they use them to create art pieces.
-Even the lack of color use can be an important detail in art therapy, as people struggling with depression tend to use less color when they are painting.
-It's also suggested that by focusing on color use rather than the resulting image made by a client, you can avoid clients' anxiety over producing a "good" product and focus more on what the colors they used mean to them in order to start a dialogue about their feelings.
+Even the lack of color use may be an important detail in art therapy, as people struggling with depression were shown to tend to use less color when they are painting.
+Research suggests that by focusing on color use rather than the resulting image made by a client, in order to start a dialogue about their feelings one may avoid client anxiety about producing a "good" product and focus more on what meaning the client assigns to the colors used.

 Chromotherapy

 Chromotherapy is a treatment method adapted from ancient color-based practices that uses wavelengths in the visual spectrum (colors we can see) to treat different conditions.
 This therapy has been researched to treat multiple physiological and psychiatric conditions, such as seasonal affective disorder (SAD), age-related cognitive decline, depression, and hypertension among others.

-However, many in the healthcare field believe that chromotherapy does not have a robust research backing and have described it as a pseudoscience.
+Many in the healthcare field believe that chromotherapy does not have a robust research backing and have described it as a pseudoscience.
 Other sources claim that while certain colors have been shown as beneficial to wellbeing, the clear definition of what wavelengths are beneficial and exactly how these benefits occur is not clear enough to put them to use in a medical setting.